Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 // Removed: Rate Limits + Digest (alerts send immediately subject to value-based cooldown)
 - **IST Timezone Display**: Email timestamps are shown in Asia/Kolkata (IST) for user-friendly readability
 - **Unified Email Header**: All alert emails use a common green header `#07c05c` showing `[FxLabs logo] FXLabs • <Alert Type> • <Local Date IST> • <Local Time IST>` (time in small font)
+- **Single Common Footer**: Disclaimers are rendered once at the bottom of each email (not per pair/card).
+RSI/Correlation use "Not financial advice. © FxLabs AI".
+Heatmap and Indicator trackers use "Education only. © FxLabs AI".
 - **Style‑Weighted Buy Now %**: Heatmap alerts compute a style‑weighted Final Score across selected timeframes and convert it to Buy Now % for triggers
   - Per-alert overrides: optional `style_weights_override` map customizes TF weights (only applied to selected TFs; invalid entries ignored; defaults used if sum ≤ 0).